Proposed Japanese invasion of Australia during World War II: Subsequent Japanese operations in the South-West Pacific

+Settlement plans

+In its 1943 report An Investigation of Global Policy with the Yamato Race as Nucleus, the Japanese government's Institute of Population Problems envisaged that Australia and New Zealand would be incorporated into the Greater East Asia Co-Prosperity Sphere, with Japanese settlers to be placed on agricultural lands.

-Australian myth of Japanese proposed invasion
+Australian fear of invasion

+After the fall of Singapore, Prime Minister of Australia John Curtin compared its loss to the Battle of Dunkirk.
+The Battle of Britain occurred after Dunkirk; "the fall of Singapore opens the Battle for Australia", Curtin said, which threatened the Commonwealth, the United States, and the entire English-speaking world.
+Not knowing that Japan did not plan to invade Australia and in February 1942 could not successfully do so, the Australian government and people expected an invasion soon.
+The fear was greatest until June 1942.
+Curtin said on 16 February:

 Former Head of the Centre for Historical Research at the National Museum of Australia Dr Peter Stanley has been critical of the oft-repeated, widespread myth that Japan intended to invade Australia, commenting "the invasion myth helps justify the parochial view Australians took of their war effort."
-However, without the efforts and sacrifice of the ANZAC and United States forces, an invasion might well have been forthcoming.

 In fiction

 The 1984 alternate history novel The Bush Soldiers by John Hooker depicts a successful Japanese invasion of Australia and the last-ditch resistance effort made by a handful of Australian and British troops.

 In John Birmingham's 2004 alternative history novel Designated Targets, Imperial Japan launches an invasion of northern Australia.

 The 2001 alternate history essay collection Rising Sun Victorious edited by Peter G. Tsouras has a chapter Samurai Down Under by John H. Gill that posits a briefly-successful Japanese invasion of the Queensland coast at Cape York, Cairns and Townsville.

+In the TV series The Man in the High Castle (TV series), the Japanese Empire has successfully invaded Australia and incorporated it into the Japanese Pacific States.